The Path to N$^3$LO Parton Distributions: LHC phenomenology at aN LO accuracy

 \subsection{Inclusive Higgs production}

 We now consider Higgs production in gluon fusion, in associated production with vector bosons, and via vector-boson fusion (VBF).
 Predictions are obtained using the {\sc ggHiggs} code~\cite{Bonvini:2014jma} for gluon fusion, {\sc n3loxs} for associate production, and {\sc proVBFH} code~\cite{Dreyer:2018qbw} for VBF.
-Results are shown in Fig.~\ref{fig:higgs-pheno-1} for gluon-fusion and VBF, and Fig.~\ref{fig:higgs-pheno-2} for associate production with $W^+$ and $Z$.
+Results are shown in Fig.~\ref{fig:higgs-pheno-1} and Table~\ref{tab:Higgs_unc} for gluon-fusion and VBF, and Fig.~\ref{fig:higgs-pheno-2} for associate production with $W^+$ and $Z$.

 Here too we observe generally good perturbative convergence, even for gluon fusion, that notoriously has a very slowly converging expansion.
 Also in this case, there is generally better agreement between NNPDF4.0 and MSHT20 as the perturbative order increases, except for gluon fusion where the agreement is similar at all orders.
 Indeed, in all cases MSHT20 and NNPDF4.0 results agree within uncertainties at aN$^3$LO, while they do not at NLO for VBF, nor at NLO and NNLO for associated production.
 The impact of using aN$^3$LO PDFs instead of NNLO PDFs at N$^3$LO for NNPDF4.0 is very moderate for gluon fusion, somewhat more significant for associated production, and more significant for VBF, in which it is comparable to the PDF uncertainty.
-For MSHT20 instead a significant from using aN$^3$LO instead of NNLO PDFs is also observed for gluon fusion, where suppression of the cross-sections is seen when replacing NNLO with aN$^3$LO PDFs.
-This follows from the behaviour of the gluon luminosity seen in Fig.~\ref{fig:lumis_NLO_vs_N3LO}.
+For MSHT20 instead a significant change from using aN$^3$LO instead of NNLO PDFs is also observed for gluon fusion, where suppression of the cross-sections is seen when replacing NNLO with aN$^3$LO PDFs.
+This follows from the behavior of the gluon luminosity seen in Fig.~\ref{fig:lumis_NLO_vs_N3LO}.
 The impact of MHOUs on the PDFs is generally quite small on the scale of the PDF uncertainty at all perturbative orders, and essentially absent for gluon fusion.
 For associated production it marginally improves perturbative convergence.
+Interestingly, for NNPDF4.0, for all Higgs production processes considered, and especially for gluon fusion, the estimate Eq.~(\ref{eq:PDFimpact_xsec_approx}) is a substantial underestimate of the actual error which is made using NNLO PDFs at N$^3$LO.
+This follows from the fact that (see Fig.~\ref{fig:lumis}) for $m_X\sim 100$~GeV the NNLO gluon-gluon luminosity is actually closer to the NLO than to the aN$^3$LO, which in turn appears to be an accidental consequence of the behavior of the gluon PDF for $x\sim 10^{-2}$.